publicclass/express-partials/README.md

 # ejs-locals

+## Status

+This library is *unmaintained*, sorry.
+I recommend a fully-featured and actively-maintained alternative such as https://github.com/linkedin/dustjs or https://github.com/baryshev/ect

+## About

 Express 3.x `layout`, `partial` and `block` template functions for the EJS template engine.

 Previously also offered `include` but you should use EJS 0.8.x's own method for that now.